-This bacon-wrapped pork tenderloin is the perfect meal to grill up this weekend.
-Perfectly chewy bacon on the outside and tender and juicy pork on the inside.
-A simple meal that offers a stellar presentation.
+This easy Traeger Bacon-Wrapped Pork Tenderloin is the perfect meal to grill up this weekend.
+Crispy bacon on the outside and tender, juicy pork on the inside.
+This is a simple meal that gives you an incredible presentation.

 Bacon-Wrapped Pork Tenderloin